Some similarities to : Garden Cultivar varieties of Poppies.

 Poppy seeds have been put to use within fireworks, to create a myriad of tiny sparks which fly off in all directions.

 Opium Poppy is the plant from which opium, a cocktail of dangerous drugs, was first obtained.
-The seed head and stems, when cut, exudes a milky white latex which contains opium.
+The seed head and stems, when cut, exude a milky white latex which contains opium.
+This latex dries black.
 This should not be touched.
+The seeds themselves do not contain appreciable amounts of opiates (if any?).
+In the UK (and probably elsewhere) it is illegal to harvest this white latex sap; but it is not illegal to grow Opium Poppy in your garden, indeed, many do.

 Surprisingly the seeds themselves, sold as Poppy Seeds, are non-poisonous and do not contain opiate alkaloids in any significant quantity as is likely to be consumed.
 They are used in dressing the tops of baked products such as buns, muffins, cakes and other confectionery.
 Poppy Seed Oil is obtained by compression of the seeds and used as a cooking oil, the principle flavour being due to 2-pentylfuran.